pymargot/margot/README.md

 ## Documentation

-in progress - for examples see the notebooks folder.
+in progress - for examples see the [notebooks](https://github.com/atkinson/margot/blob/master/notebooks/margot.ipynb).

 ## Contributing